-Tastric cancer represents the fifth most common carcinoma worldwide and is also highly prevalent in the United States (1,2).
+Gastric cancer represents the fifth most common carcinoma worldwide and is also highly prevalent in the United States (1,2).
 It often presents at an advanced stage, and appropriate diagnosis and treatment decisions follow a time-sensitive course.
-Human epidermal growth factor-2 including breast and gastric carcinoma (1-3).
-One intervention that has shown to increase progression-free and overall survival in patients with HER2-overexpressing (HER-positive [HER2+]) gastric and gastroesophageal junction carcinoma (GC/GEJC) is the addition of trastuzumab to a standard adjuvant chemotherapy protocol (3).
+Human epidermal growth factor-2 (HER2, also known as ERB2) is a tyrosine kinase member of the epidermal growth factor receptor (EGFR) family, known for its key role in driving oncogenesis in numerous human cancers including breast and gastric carcinoma (1-3).
+One intervention which has shown to increase progression-free and overall survival in patients with HER2 overexpressing (HER2+) gastric and gastroesophageal junction carcinoma (GC/GEJC) is the addition of trastuzumab to a standard adjuvant chemotherapy protocol (3).
 Addition of targeted anti-HER2 therapy using this recombinant monoclonal antibody to standard chemotherapy has become the standard of treatment in advanced HER2+ GC/GEJC (4).
-For these reasons, established clinical recommendations include a turnaround time for HER2 assessment studies (immunohistochemistry and fluorescence in situ hybridization) of no longer than 5 d (5).
-Adjunct biomarkers of GC/GEJC that could lead to earlier diagnosis, prognosis, and personalization of therapy could potentially decrease mortality.
+For these reasons, established clinical recommendations include a turn-around time for HER2 assessment studies (immunohistochemistry and fluorescence in-situ hybridization) of no longer than 5 days (5).
+Adjunct biomarkers of GC/GEJC which could lead to earlier diagnosis, prognosis, and personalization of therapy could potentially decrease mortality.